bdeployteam/bdeploy/doc/retypeuser/setup/master.md

 To start using BDeploy you will at least need a single **master**.
 The **master** needs to be initialized before it can be started.

 The **root directory** contains all the runtime data.
-Best to select an empty directory in the data area of your system (e.g. /var/bdeploy on Linux) that is intended exclusively for this purpose.
+It is adviseable to select an empty directory in the data area of your system (e.g. /var/bdeploy on Linux) that is intended exclusively for this purpose.
 Keep the root directory separate from the BDeploy binary installation.
 Make sure that there is enough space available.

 ```
 bdeploy init --root=/path/to/root --hostname=<hostname> --mode=STANDALONE --port=7701 --initUser=username --initPassword=usersPassword